In-Class#

 int

-A number with a valid diastolic blood pressure.
+A valid diastolic blood pressure value.

 Returns: